augustss/verse-semantics/Book/docs/03_operators.md

 # Operators

-Operators are special functions that perform actions on their operands.
+Operators are functions that perform actions on their operands.
 They provide concise syntax for common operations like arithmetic, comparison, logical operations, and assignment.

 ## Operator Formats